Jiangbo-Shi/MG-Trans/README.md

-# MG-Trans:Multi-scale Graph Transformer with Information Bottleneck for Whole Slide Image Classification
+# MG-Trans: Multi-scale Graph Transformer with Information Bottleneck for Whole Slide Image Classification

 We will relased our code soon once the paper has been published.